Brian Flores to meet with four teams this weekend

-Brian Flores still is working out the specifics of his interviews, but the Patriots linebackers coach has agreed to meet with the Dolphins, Buccaneers, Browns and Packers this weekend, Jason La Canfora of CBS Sports reports.
+Brian Flores still is working out the specifics of his interviews, but the Patriots linebackers coach has agreed to meet with the Dolphins, Broncos, Browns and Packers this weekend, Jason La Canfora of CBS Sports reports.

 The NFL allows assistants from teams with first-round byes to interview this week.
 Any followup conversations, though, must wait until their teams are eliminated or until the week after the conference title game for teams headed to the Super Bowl.